yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

                 cleanupModules(pMemAddrs->dwNumModules);
 ```

 A check is made to determine if the variable's value is `TRUE` or `FALSE`.
-If `TRUE`, the libraries utilized by our PE will be unloaded.
+If `TRUE`, the libraries utilized by our PE will be *unloaded*.
 If `FALSE`, they will not be.
-In C, `TRUE` is represented by 1 and `FALSE` is represented by 0.
-Thus, we will need to provide either the value 0 or 1 for this argument.
-So in total, 2 arguments are expected to be provided :
+In C, `TRUE` is represented by *1* and `FALSE` is represented by *0*.
+Thus, we will need to provide either the value *0* or *1* for this argument.
+So in total, *2* arguments are expected to be provided:

-- The entry point in memory of our PE's bytes
+- The *entry point in memory* of our PE's bytes.
-- 0 or 1 --> indicating if we want to unload the libraries or not
+- *0 or 1* depending on if we want to unload the libraries or not.

 Now that we have a basic understanding of what is required to make this module work, we can proceed with creating the actual module in python.